wenhaoli-xmu/spotlight/README.md

 ## <span id="eval-nlu"> Few-Shot Learning </span>

-All data required can be automatically downloaded on the fly when running this test script.
+All necessary data will be automatically downloaded during the execution of the test script.
+Simply run the following command:

 ```bash
 bash scripts/test_lmeval.sh
 ```

-NOTE: the version of `lm-eval-harness` must be 0.3.0.
+NOTE: Ensure that the version of `lm-eval-harness` is 0.3.0.

 ## <span id="eval-longbench"> LongBench </span>

-1. Download [data.zip](https://huggingface.co/datasets/THUDM/LongBench/blob/main/data.zip), then copy it to `LongBench/data.zip`.
+1. Download [data.zip](https://huggingface.co/datasets/THUDM/LongBench/blob/main/data.zip) and place it in the `LongBench/` directory, ensuring it is named `LongBench/data.zip`.

-2. Test absolute score on LongBench
+2. Run the following command to test the absolute scores:
     ```bash
     bash scripts/test_longbench.sh
     ```
-    Our evaluation results are provided:
+    Our evaluation results are provided below:

     **LLaMA2-7B**
     | Method      | Config      | Eval Log                                                                                                           |